metalbear-co/mirrord.dev/content/stories/testimonial-2/index.md

 ---
-title: "Shani Sahar Kaneti"
+title: "Leonard Melo"
-description: "debugging a service become much faster and easy"
+description: "[mirrord] allowed me to test and debug local changes, in our cloud environment, in one go and without the hassles of a shared staging environment"
 date: 2023-07-31T06:00:00+00:00
 lastmod: 2023-07-31T06:00:00+00:00
-position: "Backend developer | vmware"
+position: "Software Engineer | Rockspoon"
-avatar: "shani_sahar_kaneti.png"
+avatar: "leonard_melo.png"
-logo: "vmware.png"
+logo: "rockspoon.png"
 featured: true
 draft: false
 weight: 20